Quick Introduction to HTML

 of the file.

 the file is on the same server as the current web page.
-If the
+When the

-URL begins with a slash, the directory path is assumed to be
+URL begins with a slash, it means that the directory path is

 relative to the default directory of the server: